 Delray Beach’s home and property owners, and even individuals who do not own property but control it, have a legal obligation to keep their premises safe so others who go lawfully onto the property will not be harmed.

-Anyone who sustains an injury on someone else’s property should call a Delray Beach premises liability lawyer for a no obligation consultation to evaluate the incident and determine if a lawsuit can prevail.
+Anyone who sustains an injury on someone else’s property should call a Delray Beach premises liability lawyer at Kgan & DiSalvo for a no obligation consultation to evaluate the incident and determine if a lawsuit can prevail.

-Experienced liability lawyers in Delray Beach are going to be well-versed in this area of law and can work hard on your case.
+Experienced personal injury lawyers in Delray Beach are going to be well-versed in this area of law and can work hard on your case.

 Florida’s premises liability law requires that property owners or controllers who know about a hazard and do not correct it or warn others who come onto the property about the hazard, will be held financially responsible for any injury or death that occurs.